 Using this approach our tree management regime includes: tree planting, tree establishment, formative pruning, uplift and clearance pruning, tree inspection, pest and disease treatment, tree removal and emergency response.

 We reduce identified risks to an acceptable level by:

 - selecting, positioning and planting trees to reduce long-term risk

 - implementing best-practice tree management to mitigate risk to people and property

 - undertaking proactive and systematic inspections based on a risk profile and, where potential risks are identified completing risk mitigation works

 - maintaining accurate records on the management of our tree assets.

-An Electric Line Clearance Management Plan(PDF, 9MB) is also in place to ensure our tree assets comply with the Electricity Safety (Electric Line Clearance) Regulations 2015.
+An Electric Line Clearance Management Plan(PDF, 2MB) is also in place to ensure our tree assets comply with the Electricity Safety (Line Clearance) Regulations 2020.

 If you're concerned about the health or safety of a street tree or a tree in a local park please Report It to us.